LiamJCates/Programming-Notes/Programming Tools/IDEs/Eclipse/Installation.md

 # Installation

+## Setting up a Java SE Development Environment with Eclipse
 Eclipse by default doesn't include a toolchain.
 That may strike you as odd until you remember how many different languages Eclipse can support, and if you only ever want to work in Java, you wouldn't want it installing the C++ toolchains for you.
 For Java, this means downloading the JDK for your platform.
 I'm going to assume you have either already downloaded the Java JDK or you know how to do that.
 Download JDK    https://www.oracle.com/java/technologies